learn-co-students/rspec-fizzbuzz-cb-gh-000/README.md

 expect(x)
 ```

 Since `x` is the unknown variable, we'd be testing the expectation of the value of `x`, so we pass that value to the `expect` method.
 I can imagine it's weird to think of the variable `x` as an unknown value worth confirming.
-You're thinking, "It's obviously 2!", but the truth is, you're making the assumption that Ruby has a correct notion of arithmetic.
+You're thinking, "it's obviously 2!", but the truth is, you're making the assumption that Ruby has a correct notion of arithmetic.
 As our programs become more complex and we use more variables, it's very important to constantly validate our assumptions with expectations and testing.
 Let's finish the example.

 In addition to the `expect(x)` call, we need to communicate what we expect `x` to be equal to.
 We do this in a weird way, we chain a `to()` method to the `expect()`, so it simply looks like: